Are you thinking about purchasing a fresh baby lizard for your home?

 Omnivorous lizards require a diet that includes both plants and live prey.

 These lizards include blue tongue skinks, green iguanas, and bearded dragons.

 What Do Garden Lizards Eat and Drink?

 They can eat a wide variety of different prey and plants.
-In terms of live creatures, garden lizards can eat baby snakes, butterflies, cockroaches, slugs, smaller lizards, snails, and insects.

 They also enjoy eating fruits, especially berries and bananas, which are a great hydration source.